myoung162744/blog/src/content/posts/interactive-multiple-choice.md

 This post demonstrates how real-world decisions differ from multiple choice questions.

 ## Question
-What should Apple do right now about Siri?
+Your fast-growing startup just raised Series A funding.
+What should you do about hiring and remote work?
+Select the correct answer:

 ## Options
-1. Release an assistant that might not meet Apple's historic standards
-2. Continue to delay the launch until it reaches their standards
-3. Purchase a company like Cohere that could accelerate their AI progress
-4. Be the counter of the AI hype and push against it
+A. Hire globally and go fully remote to access the best talent worldwide at competitive rates
+B. Keep everyone local and in-office to maintain culture, collaboration, and rapid iteration
+C. Build hybrid 'hubs' in 3-4 major cities to balance talent access with in-person connection
+D. Stay local for core team but hire remote specialists for specific skills you can't find nearby

 ## Follow-up
 - **Question**: "So which is the correct answer?"
 - **Subheading**: "Is there a correct answer?"
-- **Description**: "This is what a question in real life looks like."

 ---

-# Main Content
+# This is what a real question looks like.

 Yet, to prepare kids for this we simplify the world.
 Tell them we know all the answers.
 That's what school teaches you: the answers.

-**Life is not chess, it's poker.
+Life is not chess, it's poker.
 There's uncertainty.
-There isn't a correct answer.**
+The "right choice," if there is one, doesn't guarantee the best outcome.

 I get why we do this.
 Multiple choice is efficient.
 It scales.
 It's fair.
-Everyone gets the same test, same scoring.
 We can teach thousands of kids with limited resources.

-**But we've created two problems that feed each other:**

-> **First, we're teaching the wrong thing.** We present a world of right and wrong answers when reality is all trade-offs and uncertainty.
-The Apple/Siri question?
-That's what actual decisions look like.
->
+But we've created a trap.
+We simplify to evaluate at scale.
+Then we can only teach what fits those evaluations.
+The measurement tool shapes what we measure, and what we measure shapes what we teach.

-> **Second, we're measuring the wrong thing.** Even when we try to teach real skills—critical thinking, problem-solving, decision-making—we test them with bubble sheets.
-We look at the destination, not the journey.
-A kid who guessed right looks the same as one who reasoned brilliantly.
+Even when we try to teach critical thinking, we test it with bubble sheets.
+A kid who guessed right looks identical to one who reasoned brilliantly.
+We've optimized for the shadow of learning, not learning itself.

-These aren't separate issues.
-They're a vicious cycle.
-We simplify to evaluate at scale, then we evaluate based on those simplifications, which forces us to simplify even more.

 Teachers know this.
-They see how students think, where they struggle, what clicks.
+They see how students actually think.
 But one teacher can only deeply evaluate so many students.
-The system forces them to fall back on standardized tests.
+The system forces them back to standardized tests.

-**What if AI could amplify what great teachers already do?
-Not replace them—supercharge them.**
+Here's what's changing: the constraint was always human attention.
+One expert could only guide a handful of students.
+That's why personalized tutoring worked but couldn't scale.

+What if that constraint is dissolving?

-Imagine a teacher assigns the Apple/Siri dilemma.
-Students write their analysis.
-AI helps the teacher see every student's reasoning process—where they considered trade-offs, how they handled uncertainty, what frameworks they applied.
-The teacher can now guide thirty students as deeply as they used to guide three.
+Imagine a teacher assigns the Remote Work dilemma.
+Students write their actual analysis.
+AI helps the teacher see every student's reasoning: who considered trade-offs, who wrestled with uncertainty, who reached for false certainty.
+Thirty students, each getting the attention that used to be possible for three.

-We could teach real-world complexity AND evaluate it fairly.
-Students could grapple with messy questions.
-Teachers could actually teach thinking, not just answers.
+Sure, AI evaluation could create new biases.
+It might reward certain thinking styles over others.

+But here's the difference: those problems are fixable.
+Multiple choice, by its nature, can't evaluate complex thinking.
+AI potentially can, even if imperfectly at first.

+The real question isn't whether AI can evaluate complex thinking.
+It's whether we're ready to admit that complex thinking is what we should have been teaching all along.

+Most important questions don't have correct answers.
+Expertise isn't about knowing facts but navigating uncertainty.

-**The tools to break the cycle might finally be here.
-The question is: are we ready to admit that the most important skills don't have right or wrong answers?**
+The tools to break the cycle might finally be here.
+Are we brave enough to use them?